A topic from the subject of Medicinal Chemistry in Chemistry.

 Introduction:

-Chemotherapy and antibiotics are classes of drugs used to treat infections and cancer, respectively.
-This guide provides a comprehensive overview of the fundamentals of these drugs, their applications, and their impact on modern healthcare.
+Chemotherapy and antibiotics are classes of drugs used to treat cancer and infections, respectively.
+This guide provides a comprehensive overview of these drugs, their applications, and their impact on modern healthcare.

 Basic Concepts: